-Pre-Practicum: 15 hours of directed field-based training required for D.O.E. licensure.

-This course explores personality theory and counseling theory, and identifies strengths and weaknesses in each.
+(Pre-Practicum: 15 hours of directed field-based training required for educator licensure) This course explores personality theory and counseling theory, identifying strengths and weaknesses in each theory.
 Cultural elements are stressed as well.
 The theories are approached from an eclectic standpoint, exploring established counseling theories in depth, criticized from a variety of perspectives, and placed in a context which recognizes their strengths and limits.
 Students are encouraged to identify an approach or approaches which are compatible with their history, current philosophy, clients and counseling setting.
-The course also explores modern notions of cultural and family identity.
+We also explore modern notions of cultural and family identity, increasing our ability to adapt counseling theory to the strengths and needs of individuals in our contemporary, diverse client population.
+(Formerly Theory of Counseling)